Vulpes: Description

 True foxes are small to medium-sized animals, usually smaller than other canines, such as wolves, dogs, and jackals.
 For example, the largest species, the red fox, weighs on average 4.1–8.7 kg and the smallest species, the fennec fox, weighs only 0.7–1.6 kg.
 They have long, dense fur, and a bushy, rounded tail that is at least half as long, or fully as long as, the head and body.
 They have a rather long body with shorter limbs, a long, narrow muzzle, and large, pointed ears.
 The forelimbs have five toes, while the hind legs have only four.
-The skull is light and slender, elongated.
-Sagittal crest not developed at all or weakly defined.
+Their skulls tend to be light, slender and elongated with a weak or non-existent sagittal crest.

-Vulpes species have vertically-slit pupils, which generally appear elliptical in strong light like those of cats, which provide them with significant advantages.
+Vulpes species have vertically slit pupils, which generally appear elliptical in strong light like those of cats, which provide them with significant advantages.
 Like most canids, true foxes have a muscular body, powerful jaws, and teeth for grasping prey.
 Blunt claws are especially useful for gripping the ground while tracking down their prey.
 Some species have a pungent "foxy" odor, arising mainly from a gland located on the dorsal surface of the tail, not far from its base.
 Not much sexual dimorphism is displayed, although males are slightly larger.

 In general, Vulpes has a bone structure very close to that of its canid relatives, but there are some variations.
 For example, although canid limbs are designed specifically for running quickly on land to catch prey, Vulpes species avoid rapid sprints, excluding when being chased, and have become more specialized for leaping and grasping prey.
 In Vulpes vulpes, for example, the adaptions for leaping, grasping, and climbing include the lengthening of hind limbs in relation to fore limbs, as well as overall slenderizing of both hind and fore limbs.
 Muscles are also emphasized along the axis of limbs.

 The length, color and density of the fur of fox species differ.
 Fennec foxes (and other desert-adapted fox species such as Vulpes macrotis) have large ears and a short coat to keep the body cool.
 On the other hand, the Arctic fox has small ears and a thick, insulating coat to keep the body warm.
 A solid color coat is seen in most animals, but there are occasions where the coat color varies over the year to enhance camouflage against the current seasons landscape.
 The red fox, Ruppell's fox, and Tibetan sand fox possess white-tipped tails.
 The Arctic fox's tail-tip is of the same color as the rest of the tail (white or blue-gray).
 Blanford's fox usually possesses a black-tipped tail, but a small number of specimens (2% in Israel, 24% in the United Arab Emirates) possess a light-tipped tail.
 The other foxes in this group (Bengal, Cape, corsac, fennec, kit, pale, and swift) all possess black-tipped or dark-tipped tails.